mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 my parents kindly send over.
 **I'm half-aware** at the time
 **that** I should be changing my given name instead.
-I move un-specified "M" to the middle, with a sense that I might need it later.
+I move unspecified "M" to the middle, with a sense that I might need it later.

 Given different genital circumstances,